Praveenrpw/Airlines-Performance-Analysis/README.md

 ## Airline Delay and Airport Performance

 In this project, I look into flight delay reasons across USA.
-The [dataset](https://www.transtats.bts.gov/ot_delay/OT_DelayCause1.asp?20=E) is obtained from the Bureau of Transportation Statistics.
+This dataset is obtained from the Bureau of Transportation Statistics.

 ### About the data